MengZhou122/Color-Guess-game/README.md

 An web page game developed with HTML/CSS/JS

-Given an RBG value and 3(easy mode)/6(hard mode) color squares, guess the corret one
+Out of 3(easy mode)/6(hard mode) colored squares, guess the corret one for the randomly given RBG value set.